 - Encourage your audience to participate in interactive activities.
-Ask questions such as, “What are your thoughts on this?” or “Do you think it’s a good idea?”
+Ask them their thoughts on the topics under discussion.

-- Try to use a mix of formal & informal language in both spoken and written communication.
+- Try to use a mix of both formal and informal language, in both written and verbal communication.

 Tip #3: Become a self-assured public speaker

-- Don’t be hesitant to take action.
-Have trust in your ideas and contributions.
+- Have faith in your ideas and contributions.

-- Think about what you’re going to say before you say it.
+- Think about what you’re going to say before you saying it out loud.

 - Make eye contact with others around you.
 This improves the likelihood of obtaining a positive response.